emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Advantages:__
   * __Boozehound:__ You have a very high tolerance for alcohol.
 Do not take disadvantage when drunk.
   * __Ruffians:__ Gain advantage on charisma checks when speaking with seedy individuals, townspeople, or bandits.
-  * __Intimidate:__ You have advantage on intimidation checks.
-* __Combat Abilities:__
-  * __Berserk:__ Once per rest, you can go into a rage, giving you +1 effective strength and dexterity, but decreasing your intelligence by 3.
-Further, gain advantage on Spell Power Saves when berserk.
-Going berserk lasts for 1 hour.
-Leaving berserk prematurely makes you fatigued, and gives you disadvantage on all rolls until you next sleep.
-  * __Taunt:__ _(Cost 1)_ You can taunt your opponents.
-Foes within 30 feet of you must make an inner fire saving throw or be forced to attack you instead of others.
-Repeat save each turn.

 __Level 0 Barbarian__